thompson-tomo/dotnet-extensions/README.md

 services.ConfigureHttpClient<MicrosoftGraphClient, MicrosoftGraphClientOptions>("NamedClient");
 ```

-You can also used this for simple named `HttpClient` instances.
+You can also used this for named `HttpClient` instances created with `IHttpClientFactory`.

 ```csharp
 // Reads from configuration section "msgraph", e.g. "msgraph:BaseAddress"